deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 In reality, one of the great perks of being a senior officer was that you got a small cabin to yourself that was just about large enough to contain a bed, a sink and a desk.
 Caruthers’ was about half the size of Captain Picard’s ready room, let alone the opulent quarters in which that fictional officer had luxuriated.
 Meanwhile there were junior officers on *Violent* and elsewhere in the fleet who were sharing bunks.

 That was the nature of life in the navy, and if the officers were sharing bunks then the ratings had an even more cramped and intimate time of it.
-Indeed, the cots and camp beds that the SOR techs kept in *Caledonia*’s starboard bay were widely reckoned to be the most luxurious sleeping arrangement in the fleet, and were thus the source of some mildly envious friction.
+Indeed, the cots and camp beds that the SOR techs kept in *Caledonia’s* starboard bay were widely reckoned to be the most luxurious sleeping arrangement in the fleet, and were thus the source of some mildly envious friction.

 The cabin was important, though: it allowed him to sleep, and sleep he did at every opportunity.
 It might have been nice to unwind with a book first or something, but each time he had a chance to get his head down, he knew it was only going to be a handful of hours at most before his attention was once more required.